Luchador/GUD/tools/geditor/MODEL_RENDER_PROPERTIES.md

   an export from before the edit has an obsolete revision fingerprint.

 A part here is a native display-list pass.
 Different faces can have different properties while sharing the same texture.
-Editing a texture group changes only the selected faces of that model; it does not change the image or all materials using that image.
+Editing a material slot's faces changes only the selected faces of that model; it does not change the image or all materials using that image.
 The primary/secondary submission pass is retained.